lucasteles/InputDisplay/README.md

 ## ⚙️ Configuration:

-You can configure the layout, themes and mapping running the `config.cmd`, pressing **F1** or double click on the input window
+You can configure the layout, themes, and mapping by running the `config.cmd`, pressing **F1**, or double-clicking on the window

 ![](assets/img/config.png)